Skip to main content

 Best by a nose

 Why do bloodhounds have the best sense of smell?
 Experts say it’s because they have as many as 300 million scent receptors, which enables them to follow scent trails up to 300 hours old and up to 130 miles away.
 That’s in comparison to other exceptional sniffers like German shepherds, which have approximately 230 million scent receptors.
-For reference, a human’s olfactory membranes only contain 5 million receptors.
+For reference, a human’s olfactory membranes only contain 5 million receptor neurons.

 Those fabulous wrinkles and big, floppy ears play a major part in the bloodhound’s ability to track so well, too.
 Their ears act as sweepers that direct odors into their noses, while scents become trapped in the wrinkles.
 And bloodhounds are relentless.
 Their muscular necks allow them to keep their nose to the ground for hours at a time without tiring.